crxdelv/cloudcre/README.md

 If you want to add some features, you can use some of my APIs like [CreQQ](https://github.com/creuserr/creqq) for synchronized lyrics.

-### :balance_scale: Disclaimer
-cloudcre does not host any files and solely uses third-party services.
-If any copyright is infringed, cloudcre is not liable.

 ### :four_leaf_clover: What's new?
 1. Added history
 2. Added lyrics provided by Genius